 It might be tempting to believe that the fastest and easiest option is the best option.
 However, in a format like podcasting, where audio is the prime focus, it is very hard to grow an audience if your podcast is hard to listen to.
 People don’t spend too much time on content with poor audio quality, so they will never get a chance to discover your podcast.

-Assuming you already own a computer, the first and most important piece of gear in your setup is the microphone.
-It is responsible for your sound, and at an entry-level price, you can record high-quality audio.
-What microphone should you choose?
+Assuming you already own a computer, the microphone is the first and most important piece of gear in your setup.
+At an entry-level price, you can record a podcast professionally.

 USB Microphone